muharamdani/notebooklm-categorizer/README.md

-# 📚 NotebookLM Project Categorizer
+# 📚 NotebookLM Categorizer

-**NotebookLM Project Categorizer** is a userscript that adds smart **category filter buttons** to the [NotebookLM](https://notebooklm.google.com/) project list.
-It detects project titles and automatically groups them into categories like "Tutorial", "Finance", "General", and more.
+**NotebookLM Categorizer** is a browser extension that adds smart **category filter buttons** to the [NotebookLM](https://notebooklm.google.com/) list.
+It detects titles and automatically groups them into categories like "Tutorial", "Finance", "General", and more.

 It also handles **Single-Page Application (SPA)** navigation seamlessly, no need to reload manually when moving around!